CSD-FOSS-Team/genume/README.md

 # ![logo][] Genume - *Graphical ENUMEration*

-**Genume** is a Linux graphical user interface that serves as a means of providing the user with a plethora of enumeration scripts.
+**Genume** is a Linux graphical user interface utility tool that serves as a means of providing the user with a plethora of enumeration scripts.

 [logo]: https://raw.githubcontent.com/CSD-FOSS-Team/genume/master/assets/logo.svg?sanitize=true